-Ricotta Nut Pie Recipe
+Ricotta Nut Pie

 I'm proud to serve this tall pie at special dinners for family and guests.
 Similar to a traditional Italian ricotta pie but with a few fun twists, it's a satisfying dessert that's not overly sweet.
 I can't resist the yummy combination of almonds, ricotta cheese, apricots and chocolate. -Renee Bennett, Manlius, New York

 Total TimePrep: 20 min. + chilling Bake: 10 min. + cooling

 - 1-1/2 cups crushed vanilla wafers (about 45 wafers)

 - 1 teaspoon vanilla extract